-2023 \$'000 2022 \$'000

-Equity

-Issued capital 3,364 3,364

-Capital profits reserve 78 78

-Cash flow hedge reserve 372 1,721

-Equity benefits reserve (272) (93)

-Retained profits 176,068 126,898

-Total equity 179,610 131,968

-Statement of comprehensive income

-Profit after income tax expense 74,447 66,778

-Other comprehensive Income (1,252) 446

-Total comprehensive income for the year 73,195 67,224
+2023 \$'000 2022 \$'000 Profit after income tax expense Other comprehensive Income 74,447 (1,252) 66,778 446 Total comprehensive income for the year 73,195 67,224

 Recognition and measurement - Principles of consolidation

 The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Nick Scali Limited ('Company' or 'parent entity') as of 30 June 2023 and the results of all subsidiaries for the year then ended.
 Nick Scali Limited and its subsidiaries together are referred to in these financial statements as the Group.